All Episodes

 Oh, certainly.

-And that this spacecraft is coming within 700 miles of Earth.
+This spacecraft is coming within 700 miles of Earth.

-I understand that much.
+I understand that, Bunch.

-The biggest problem that's been suggested from solar flares is that the electronics fizzle out and all of a sudden the craft loses communications, which really wouldn't have any effect anyway since it's already on its trajectory and will simply dumbly swing by the Earth.
+The biggest problem that's been suggested from solar flares is that the electronics fizzle out and all of a sudden the craft loses communications, which really wouldn't have any effect anyway, since it's already on its trajectory and will simply dumbly swing by the Earth.

-But assuming that it gets that far, the other suggestion has been a micrometeorite impact.
+But assuming that it gets that far, the other suggestion has been a micrometeorite impact where possibly one of a million trajectories would even bring it into the Earth.

-Or a collision with so much junk.
+Or collision with so much junk.

 I mean, when you're in 700 miles, you're in the junk area.